|

 sanctuaries and underwater parks, oil rig ecosystem, gill nets, shark-finning,

-mangrove destruction, coral bleaching.
+mangrove destruction, coral bleaching, threatened marine habitats, coral

 general